George Goodman (RAF officer): Nationality

 In the 1969 film Battle of Britain, Goodman is credited as a pilot from Israel, although the State of Israel was not proclaimed until 1948.
-He was a British subject because he was born during the British administration of Palestine.
+He was a British subject because he was born during the British administration of Palestine, and his father was British.

 In an article in Jewish Historical Studies, citing the work of Battle of Britain historian Kenneth G. Wynn and Royal Air Force Museum researcher John Edwards, historian Martin Sugarman concluded that Goodman was Jewish and "was in fact an Israeli 'sabra' and the only Israeli in the Battle of Britain".In 1997, the Israel Air Force Bulletin described him as "our first Ace, born in Israel".

 Goodman was described as Palestinian by R. T. Bickers, an RAF veteran of the war, in a 50th anniversary publication commemorating the Battle of Britain, and by Richard Hough and Denis Richards in The Battle of Britain (London 1965).